aragon/aragon-wiki/docs/about/code_of_conduct.md

 We will respect confidentiality requests for the purpose of protecting victims of abuse.
 At our discretion, we may publicly name a person about whom we've received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of Aragon community members or the general public.
 We will not name harassment victims without their affirmative consent.

 ## Scope
-This Code of Conduct applies to all of Aragon project's spaces, including the Aragon client, Aragon Forum, Aragon Chat, Reddit, Twitter, YouTube, and all other spaces associated with the Aragon project, both online and off.
+This Code of Conduct applies to all of Aragon project's spaces, including the Aragon client, Aragon Forum, Discord, Spectrum, Reddit, Twitter, YouTube, and all other spaces associated with the Aragon project, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Aragon team.
 Some of the Aragon project's spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 If you are being harassed by a member of the Aragon community outside of our spaces, we still want to know about it.
 We will take all good-faith reports of harassment by Aragon community members seriously.
 This includes harassment outside of our spaces and harassment that took place at any point in time.
 The team reserves the right to exclude people from the Aragon community at their discretion, based on their past behavior, including behavior outside Aragon spaces and behavior towards people who are not in the Aragon community.